neurogears/neurogears.github.io/_pages/02-about-us.md

 title: "About Us"
 ---

-Brains interact with technology to turn imagination into reality.
+NeuroGEARS is a creative research group bridging Neuroscience, Games, Interaction, and Robotics.
+We engage with top research and academic institutions worldwide to reimagine science by using and creating open-source tools which are accessible, understandable and modifiable.
+Our core mission is to make scientific knowledge available to everyone, and to empower people to follow their curiosity, wherever it may lead.

-NeuroGEARS is a technology company bridging Neuroscience, Games, Interaction, and Robotics, born from the desire to explore and create inspiring interfaces for augmenting human experience---and to make technology itself more accessible to everyone.
+We want people to be able to take apart their tools to understand how they work, so that anyone can quickly recombine and repurpose technology.
+To do this we imagine, create, and teach technology, using storytelling and interactive experiences, and helping people to apply scientific methods of understanding to their daily lives.

-We are a network of explorers who like to imagine, use, and teach technology, having an extensive background building virtual and augmented reality systems, interactive installations, autonomous robots, and neuroscience research.
+We are a network of explorers who believe in asking profound questions by engaging in responsible, inventive, and rigorous research that also incorporates humour, sass, and deep fun.
+To this end we bring an extensive background in building virtual and augmented reality systems, interactive installations, autonomous robots, and neuroscience research.

 ## Gonçalo Lopes